agausmann/polybius/README.md

 have prior experience working with QMK at the low level. **Anti-goal: KBForge is not intended to have complete feature parity with QMK or be a replacement for QMK.**

+- Allow components to be implemented "out-of-tree," in contrast to QMK's build system where keyboard and keymap support has to be in-tree / in the same project.
+This is done by leveraging Rust's build tool, Cargo, and the ability for individual projects ("crates") to depend on and extend each other.